The individual need for Disability Insurance

 A few individuals do manage to qualify for disability benefits from Social Security.
-However, the Social Security definition of "disability" is so strict that, in 2019, only 36.9% of initial claims for Social Security disability benefits were accepted.2 Obviously, something else beyond Social Security is needed.
+However, the Social Security definition of "disability" is so strict that, in 2020, only 33.8% of initial worker claims for Social Security disability benefits were accepted.2 Obviously, something else beyond Social Security is needed.

 Group Disability Insurance

 Many employers will provide – or make available – disability insurance on a group basis.
 However, even those who are covered by a group policy can still be at substantial risk.
 Employer-sponsored disability policies seldom replace more than 60% of your monthly salary.
 Further, many policies have a monthly maximum benefit that may be far less than what some people earn.
 Income taxes can also be an issue; if the employer is paying the full cost of the coverage, and not including it in the employee's income, disability benefits are fully taxable.
 If an employee pays for disability insurance with after-tax dollars, the benefits are received free of income tax.3

 If group coverage is not available, the solution may be individual disability income insurance.
 Although individual policies can cost more, as long as you pay the premiums with after-tax dollars, the benefits are not taxable.
 Plus, an individual policy allows you to tailor its terms to fit your own needs.
 When shopping for an individual disability policy, consider the following:

 - Company strength: You need to know if the company is financially sound.